 TABLE II.
-Filled, sealed and thermally processed pouch defects.
+Filled, sealed and thermally processed pouch defects

-Category Defect Critical 1 Major A Major B Minor Swollen pouch.
-2 Tear, cut, hole, or if a multi-layered laminate is used, abrasion through one or more layers in the pouch material or leakage through any seal.
-3 Foldover wrinkle extending into the seal such that the closure seal is reduced to less than 1/16 inch.
-4 Presence of entrapped matter (for example, product, moisture, grease, etc.) that reduces the closure seal to less than 1/16 inch.
-5 Presence of delamination when a multi-layered laminate is used. $\underline{1}/$ 6 Closure seal less than 1/16 inch at any location along its continuous path.
-101 Unclean pouch.
-2 / 102 Any impression or design on the seal surfaces which conceals or impairs visual detection of sea defects.
-3/ 103 Less than 3/16 inch between inside edge of tear notch and inside edge of seal.
-104 Closure seal not located as specified.
+TABL z II.
+Filied, S seared and t hermally processed pouch defects Category Defect Critical 1 Major A Major B Minor Swollen pouch.
+2 Tear, cut, hole, or if a multi-layered laminate is 2 used, abrasion through one or more layers in the pouch material or leakage through any seal.
+3 Foldover wrinkle extending into the seal such that the closure seal is reduced to less than 1/16 inch for heat seals or less than 1.0 mm for ultrasonic seals.
+4/ 4 Presence of entrapped matter (for example, product, moisture, grease, etc.) that reduces the closure seal to less than 1/16 inch for heat seals or less than 1.0 mm for ultrasonic seals.
+4/ 5 Presence of delamination when a multi-layered laminate is used. $\underline{1}$ / 6 Closure seal less than $1/16$ inch for heat seals or less than 1.0 mm for ultrasonic seals at any location along its continuous path. $4/$ 101 Unclean pouch.
+2 / 102 Unclean area above ultrasonic seal.
+5 / 103 Any impression or design on the seal surfaces which conceals or impairs visual detection of sea defects. $\underline{3}/$

 TABLE II.
-Filled, sealed and thermal processed pouch defects (continued)
+Filled, sealed and thermal processed pouch defects - Continued

-Category Defect Critical Major A 105 Major B Minor Labeling missing or incorrect or illegible.
-151 Presence of delamination when a multi-layered laminate is used. $\underline{1}/$

-152 Closure seal width less than 2.5 mm but greater than 1/16 inch.
+TABLE II. .
+I mea, searc e and then That processed poden derects - Continued Category Defect Critical Major A 104 Major B Minor Minimum heat seal width not as specified in applicable figures.
+105 Closure seal not located as specified.
+106 Labeling missing or incorrect or illegible.
+151 Presence of delamination when a multi-layered laminate is used. $\underline{1}$ / 152 For heat seals, closure seal width less than 1/8 inch but greater than or equal to 1/16 inch.
 201 Presence of delamination when a multi-layered laminate is used. $\underline{1}$ / 202 Tear notches missing or not as specified.
 203 Tear notches not located as specified.
 204 Depth of tear notches not as specified.
 205 Color of SSP does not contribute to field camouflage, when applicable.
 206 Foreign odor.